-Insulin resistance usually develops due to leading an unhealthy lifestyle, and being inactive.
+Insulin resistance usually develops due to an unhealthy lifestyle, which includes poor eating habits and being inactive.

 Skin tags can be found in the same spots as acanthosis nigricans, but look a bit different.
 Skin tags are small, non-cancerous bumps that can range in size from that of a pimple to that of a marble.
 They are typically the same color as the skin, but might sometimes be a little bit darker.

 - Increased Waist Size –

 Since weight-gain is commonly associated with insulin resistance, experts say that you should be weary of your waistline going over 40 inches.